 Substitutions

-USAV allows 15 substitutions per set and allows unlimited individual re-entries by a substitute within that limit.
+USAV allows 15 substitutions per set, with unlimited individual re-entries by a substitute within that limit.
 A player can go in and out multiple times across a set.

 Libero serving

-The libero serving allowance is not new to 2025-2028.
-It was added at the 2021 FIVB Congress.
-If someone on your team thinks the libero can’t serve, they’re citing a rule that changed four years ago.
+This is the rule most people get backwards.
+The libero-serve allowance is a US domestic modification, not an FIVB rule, so a teammate who says the libero can’t serve is right about international play and wrong about your club or college match.
+Always check which code governs your competition.
 The libero’s back-row replacement rules are a separate matter and are unchanged: unlimited replacements per set, no substitution count, entry and exit between the attack line and end line only.

 Coach interaction